ifthenwhy-standard/Logic-RFC/README.md

 > **Audit Note:** The ~5% variance in UC1 and UC3 accounts for "conversational padding" (polite AI fillers).
 All core business and compliance claims remain 100% grounded in the Logic DNA™[cite: 1].

-## 8. BERT Faithfulness Audits
+## 8. NIST Dioptra™ & BERT Audit Strategy
-BERT (Bidirectional Encoder Representations from Transformers) scores measure if the AI understands the strategic goal of the data mapping files, ensuring there is no drift away from the original business purpose.
-Key fields audited include `Business_Why` and `Strategic_Intent`.

-Detailed logic alignment scores for the full registry can be found at: **[https://www.ifthenwhy.ai/bert-scores](https://www.ifthenwhy.ai/bert-scores)**
+This update incorporates the **NIST Dioptra** testbed logic to evaluate the trustworthy characteristics of the AI models interacting with Logic Map Files.
+While BERT measures if the AI is faithful to the logic, Dioptra measures how much you can trust the model's robustness against risks and attacks.

 | ITW_ID | BERT Alignment Score | Audit Status |
 | :--- | :---: | :--- |